gillesdegottex/percivaltts/README.md

 ```

 ## Preparing a new voice
-You basically need the three following elements from any corpus:
+Like in Merlin, you basically need the three following elements from any corpus:
 * `label_state_align`

     The same directory that is imported in Merlin.
 It is produced by an